 You can charge your electronic devices at the table where the red shirt guy is sitting.

 My experience with the FAT's crew had been average.
-(3 flights prior to this flight)
+(3 flights before this flight)

 Gate 13 was the assigned gate for my flight.
-There were other flights heading there too.
+Other flights were heading there too.

 The Airline Lounge for frequent flyers.